Portland Trail Blazers @ Brooklyn Nets Picks and Predictions - March 16th 2026

 Brooklyn Nets gets the rest edge on the days-since row (2 vs 1), and it counts most when other workload lines match.
 With previous opponent strength reading comparable (54.4 vs 54.4), it is less likely to be the main splitter here.

-With last-7 games level (3 vs 3), schedule density is not a clear driver without help from travel.
+With last-7 games level (0 vs 0), schedule density is not a clear driver without help from travel.
 Immediate travel looks similar (83 vs 83), so that piece of the travel picture is dampened.
-Over the last 7 days, Portland Trail Blazers has covered more miles (4812.72 vs 911.95), and that overall travel tends to matter more when the rest window is tighter.
+Miles travelled in the last 7 days is even (0 vs 0), so the weekly travel profile looks aligned.

 | Metric | Portland Trail Blazers | Brooklyn Nets |